nimitmk7/knowledge-treasure/Deep Learning/Regularization/Batch normalization.md

 ## Premise

 Consider a hidden layer in a neural network.
 The activations from the previous layer are simply the inputs to this layer.

 In other words, if we are able to somehow normalize the activations from each previous layer then the gradient descent will converge better during training.
 This is precisely what the Batch Norm layer does for us.

-Purposes:
+Purposes of using batch norm layer:
 1. Faster Convergence
 2. Regularization